-In relation to the existing members we cannot readily identify as having made an investment choice, we are of the view the invested contributions, or future contributions, should not be switched from the existing default fund to the new default option even if they have failed to make another investment choice.
+In relation to the existing members which the trustee or administrator of the MPF scheme cannot readily identify as having made an investment choice, we are of the view the invested contributions, or future contributions, should not be switched from the existing default fund to the new default option even if they have failed to make another investment choice.
 In addition to the concerns mentioned in Q11, the transitional arrangement should be standardized and one standard rule applied to all MPF schemes in order to ensure efficient and effective communication with all members.

-Q13.
+O13.
 Other items